Introduction

 Useful for checking how six-figure pay compares with real take-home income.

-Data sources
+Data sources and method

 Disclaimer